Bluefin Contributor's Guide

 Just Recipe Development:

-- Create new ujust commands
+- Maintain ujust commands

 - Improve existing recipes

-- Add user-friendly aliases
+- Add user-friendly aliases, etc.

 For Documentation Writers